-2. The technical merits of the ESOH effort and integration of life cycle ESOH risk management into the systems engineering process using the methodology in MIL-STD-882D, DoD Standard Practice for System Safety.
+2. The technical merits of the ESOH effort and integration of life cycle ESOH risk management into the systems engineering process using the methodology in DoDI 5000.02, Operation of the Defense Acquisition System, December 8, 2008 and the MIL-STD-882D, DoD Standard Practice for System Safety.